 It’s basketball season, and what would basketball season be without NBA players thinking that their hotels were haunted?
 These stories make the rounds every year it seems (see also : The New York Knicks, the Phoenix Suns, Bill Simmons from ESPN, etc.).
-And now Tim Duncan and Jeff Ayres from the San Antonio Spurs are chiming in with their ghost stories from an allegedly haunted hotel.
+And now Tim Duncan and Jeff Ayres from the San Antonio Spurs are chiming in with their ghost stories from the Claremont Resort, an allegedly haunted hotel.

 NBA teams spend a lot of time in hotels, which can sometimes be an uncomfortable experience for people who thrive on routine.
 There’s no telling when a bed might not be up to snuff, room service delivers an incorrect order (I said no tomatoes!), or an opposing fan starts heckling.
 Pros have learned to handle such distractions, but that doesn’t mean they’re not annoying.

 Yet nothing can compare to supernatural activity.
 It just happens to be the case that several hotels frequented by NBA teams — most notably the Skirvin in Oklahoma City — are thought to be haunted.
 That includes the Claremont Resort in Berkeley, which some teams use when in town to face the Golden State Warriors in nearby Oakland.
 This weekend, the San Antonio Spurs were at the venue in advance of a road game.
 It appears that big men Tim Duncan and Jeff Ayres encountered some of the Claremont’s ghosts.
 From Dan McCarney for the San Antonio Express-News: